 - 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine

-- Fully vaccinated people can resume domestic travel and do not need to get tested before or after travel or self-quarantine after travel
+- If you travel in the United States, you do not need to get tested before or after travel or self-quarantine after travel

-- Fully vaccinated people do not need to get tested before leaving the United States (unless required by the destination) or self-quarantine after arriving back in the United States
+- If you travel outside of the United States, you do not need to get tested before leaving the United States (unless required by the destination) or self-quarantine after arriving back in the United States; you should still get tested 3-5 days after international travel.
+You still need to show a negative test result or documentation of recovery from COVID-19 before boarding an international flight to the United States.

 Fully vaccinated travelers should still follow CDC’s recommendations for traveling safely including: